TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Success

 {:.text-xl .mb-10}
-Overall the website navigation and structure do seem to support user control and freedom when it comes to browsing the site.
+Overall the website navigation and structure support user control and freedom when it comes to browsing the site.
 The consistent top-level navigation items make it easy to completely exit the page to go somewhere else or go back to the previous state.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-3-img-3.jpg "an image title"){:.mb-10 .w-full}